squid-cache/squid-cache.github.io/docs/DeveloperResources/ClientStreams.md

 15:38 < lifeless> so right before that #if ESI line.
 15:39 < nicholas> Oh, I see it has the body at this point already?
 15:39 < nicholas> Or does it just have a partial body?
-15:39 < lifeless> it may have some body, but it definately has the reply metadata 15:39 < nicholas> Because my code is rigged to work with partial data.
+15:39 < lifeless> it may have some body, but it definitely has the reply metadata 15:39 < nicholas> Because my code is rigged to work with partial data.
 15:39 < nicholas> ok, good.
 15:39 < nicholas> Then that's *exactly* right.